TLR 119: jack rose dr. ragtime & his pals LP, digital

 --scott mcdowell, may 2016--

-three lobed's 2016 reissue of dr. ragtime & his pals on LP is pressed on 140 gram dutch vinyl by record industry. the album is housed within an old style stoughton jacket. released in connection with jack rose estate. the album is accompanied by a download coupon for DRM-free digital files of the downloader's choice. for those of you new to rose - or trying to fill holes in your collection - please check out our other three rose titles (i do play rock and roll, jack rose, and the black dirt sessions) as well as those that are in print over with our friends at VHF.
+three lobed's 2016 reissue of dr. ragtime & his pals on LP is pressed on 140 gram dutch vinyl by record industry. the album is housed within an old style stoughton jacket. released in connection with jack rose estate. the album is accompanied by a download coupon for DRM-free digital files of the downloader's choice. for those of you new to rose - or trying to fill holes in your collection - please check out our other two available rose titles (i do play rock and roll and jack rose as well as those that are in print over with our friends at VHF.